 I used to think that this story represented evolution (inaccurately) as an upward progress from brutish animalism to enlightened and “higher” forms… but that doesn’t hold.
 The Solonians, it transpires, are involved in a process of biological change that is not linear but elliptical.
 The Mutt stage comes between the humanoid and angelic phases.
 The process presumably reverses itself when the Solonian climate shifts back.
 The angelic (i.e. glam-rock) Ky isn’t a Christ-like moraliser.
 He kills the Marshall quite happily.

-) hate and fear them.
+comprador) hate and fear them.
 Irrational prejudice, yes, but also terror of change.
-Imperial “progress” is thus revealed as nervous stasis... or perhaps an entropic winding-down to those "grey landscapes" that the Doctor mentions.
+Imperial “progress” is thus revealed as nervous stasis… or perhaps an entropic winding-down to those “grey landscapes” that the Doctor mentions.
 Solos certainly seems to be headed this way under human domination.
-As in later stories which tackle similar themes - 'Warriors' Gate
+As in later stories which tackle similar themes – ‘Warriors’ Gate‘ for example – this story depicts ‘progress’ as a flying-apart which creates a vast accretion of rubble in its wake.

 Of course, in the end, the Marshall gets blamed more than the imperial system and the legal bigwigs of the empire see the light… but all the same, ‘The Mutants’ asks big questions and offers genuinely progressive answers.